pe5er/swanseamakerhub/privacy.md

 # What personal data we collect and why we collect it
 * ### Google Forms
-When you fill out a Google Form (such as our signin form, or induction form), we collect some personal data.
+When you fill out a Google Form (such as our sign-in form, or induction form), we collect some personal data.
 This data may include (but is not limited to) your name, email address, Swansea University student number, level of study and degree programme.
 Each form includes a privacy statement at the top, explaining what this personal data will be used for, and referring back to this policy.
 Data collected by Google Forms is managed by Google's Cloud service, whos privacy policy is available here: [https://cloud.google.com/security/gdpr](https://cloud.google.com/security/gdpr).